Note: Changes in the following standards and policies may go into effect periodically.

 Faculty Initiated Grade Change

-Faculty members may apply to change a student’s initial grade up to a year after the grade was initially due.
-Requests after one year require approval of the respective dean’s office.
-The Grade Change Form can be accessed on the Grading Instructions page of the Registration and Records website: http://www.hamline.edu/registration-records/faculty-staff/grading-instructions/.
-Faculty login is required to access the form.
+Faculty members may change a student’s initial grade up to one year after the grade was initially due.
+Grade changes are made by the instructor in Workday.
+Requests for grade changes after one year require approval of the respective dean’s office, and should be sent to the Office of Registration and Records.

 Student Initiated Grade Change and Appeal